kristinemlarson/gnssrefl/docs/use_cases/use_vlis.md

 RH values, do not use column 3!
 The corrected values have been written as a new column.**

 The precisions calculated from the spline fit for this site are *very poor* - particularly for L1.

-For comparisons with the local tide gauge you can use our utility <code>download_ioc</code>.
-The tide gauge name is ... vlis!
+But this is not really precision - it is how well your RH agree with a spline.
+To really assess this site you shold compare with a traditional tide gauge.
+You can try using our utility <code>download_tides</code>.
+The tide gauge network is ioc and the name of the tide gauge is ... vlis!
 If you say <code>-plt T</code> it makes a crude plot for you.

+Updated:

-Kristine M. Larson November 18, 2022
+Kristine M. Larson April 25, 2023